jweedenwright/np-community-builder/README.md

 The easiest way to do setup for this project is to use the Azure Cloud.
 This is important if you are a non-profit as you get credits for cloud usage that could pay for your entire installation.

 1. **Setup a new _App Service_**: This is the service that will run your website.
-   i.
-When starting out, you'll want to setup a _resource group_ for this particular app/project.
-It is used to manage and control permissions/access in Azure. ii.
-Choose PHP as the Runtime stack. iii.
-In the SKU and Size section, remember, to save on costs you can go with a smaller size server.
+   1. When starting out, you'll want to setup a _resource group_ for this particular app/project.
+It is used to manage and control permissions/access in Azure.
+   2. Choose PHP as the Runtime stack.
+   3. In the SKU and Size section, remember, to save on costs you can go with a smaller size server.
 This is especially useful (and probably needed) for test or development environments.

 2. **Setup a _SQL Server_**: This is the actual server that will house the database instances you create.
 You can generally have 1 server with multiple databases running on it.
-   i.
-Choose your resource group, give your server a name, and specify the login and password (VERY important for going in and actually creating tables/querying) ii.
-Ensure the server was created (completed) by Azure before you go to the next step!
+   1. Choose your resource group, give your server a name, and specify the login and password (VERY important for going in and actually creating tables/querying)
+   2. Ensure the server was created (completed) by Azure before you go to the next step!

 3. **Setup a _SQL Database_**: You'll need to do this for each environment that you plan to have.
    i.
 Choose your resource group, give your database a name (test, master, etc), choose your *_SQL Server_* (created in the last step), and configure the database.